Does diet affect migraines?

 Migraines are a type of headache that typically causes recurring, one sided headaches that can last up to 72 hours.
 It’s thought that around 10 million people experience migraines in the UK every year.
 They can be triggered by stress, noise, certain smells, alcohol, lack of sleep, or dehydration.
 Research suggests that diet may also play a significant role.

-Food and drinks that trigger migraines
+What foods and drinks trigger migraines?

-Certain foods and drinks have been identified as potential triggers for migraines, either in scientific studies or anecdotally by people who experience them.
-Here are some of the most commonly noted migraine food triggers:
+“Certain foods and drinks have been identified as potential triggers for migraines,” explains Dr Bhavini Shah, “either in scientific studies or anecdotally by people who experience them”.

 Caffeine

 Caffeine has long been part of the treatment of migraines, and for some people a withdrawal of caffeine triggers migraines rather than drinking coffee.
 However, some people find that they cannot drink coffee once their migraine has started.
+31% of respondents attributed caffeine as a cause of their migraines, but only 6.4% have actually cut down their intake to help alleviate their symptoms.

 Alcohol